laurenausoleil/dirty_data_project_lauren/task_4_halloween_candy/README.md

 	* Assigns NA to unclear variables (see Assumptions below)
 2. documentation\_and\_analysis/
 	* Answers analysis questions on cleaned data
-3. notes
-	* A copy of the project requirements
+	* A copy of the project brief

 ## Data